msuzen/looper/README.md

 # looper

+Our honour to be mentioned by Judea Pearl on [twitter](https://twitter.com/ceobillionaire/status/1388630546797023232).

 ```

       Aspiration to learn everything from data alone has kept the ML community away from science.

       Judea Pearl

 ```

 The looper is aim at providing a resource list, code snippets or small scale software solutions for causal analysis in different areas.

-The main entry is as follows:
+he main entry is as follows:

 * [A resource list for causality in statistics, data science and physics](looper.md) Other  fields of course such as econometrics, epidemiology and many more.